e-kai00/gungnir-shop/README.md

 **Review Section**

   -  when user updates their existing comment, instead of encountering a blank textarea, the user's previous comment will be pre-filled in the textarea.
 This improvement eliminates the need for users to retype their entire comment.
   - prevent page reloads when a review is submitted without a rating.
-Presently, when a review is submitted without a rating, it triggers a page reload, leaving the textarea empty, which might be fraustrating for users.
+Presently, when a review is submitted without a rating, it triggers a page reload, leaving the textarea empty, which might be frustrating for users.